osgood1024/Movie-Reviews/README.md

 ## Description
 A movie review website where users can check the review before watching the shows/movies or users can leave a review.
-My partner and I utilized [movie db API](https://developers.themoviedb.org/3/getting-started/introduction) for pulling and parsing movies’ data.
+We do not own the movie copyright, every movies' data were pulling from [movie DB API](https://developers.themoviedb.org/3/getting-started/introduction).

 ## Installation for Demo
 type this in your terminal